2025 LOCAL

 Greg has also previously managed health initiatives and worked with the South African Ministry of Health, the Commonwealth Fund, Clinton Health Access Initiative, Johnson & Johnson Global Public Health, and ICAP at Columbia University's Mailman School of Public Health.
 In South America and Sub-Saharan Africa, Greg has managed and facilitated multi-million-dollar U.S. government-funded health and economic development programs that sought to improve livelihoods and reduce mortality.

-Dr. Giovanna Kuele is the Program Manager for International Cooperation at the Igarapé Institute.
-The program aims to promote more inclusive and effective multilateralism, focusing on UN and international financial institution reforms and sustainable finance for climate, nature and development.
-In this capacity, she supported the activities related to the UN High-Level Advisory Board on Effective Multilateralism and the World Economic Forum’s Global Future Council on the Future of Nature and Security.
-Dr. Kuele’s contributions include coordinating civil society consultations for the Our Common Agenda process, supporting the Executive Office of the Secretary-General.
-She holds a PhD in Political Science from the Graduate Center at the City University of New York, and both an M.A. and a B.A. in International Relations from the Federal University of Rio Grande do Sul, Porto Alegre, Brazil.
+Dr. Giovanna Kuele is Program Manager for International Cooperation and COP30 Strategy Lead at the Igarapé Institute, an independent think-and-do tank focused on the areas of security, nature, and climate.
+She leads the International Cooperation Program, which bridges locally rooted initiatives with multilateral processes to amplify impact, cultivate strategic partnerships, and advance inclusive, transparent, and accountable global governance.
+In this role, she supported the UN High‑Level Advisory Board on Effective Multilateralism and the World Economic Forum’s Global Future Council on the Future of Nature and Security, and coordinated civil society consultations for the UN Secretary‑General’s Our Common Agenda.
+Dr. Kuele holds a PhD in Political Science from the Graduate Center at the City University of New York, and earned her M.A. and B.A. in International Relations at the Federal University of Rio Grande do Sul, Brazil.

 Katie is a Climate Adaptation Policy Lead in the Foreign, Commonwealth and Development Office (FCDO) of the United Kingdom.
 She has a BSc in Environmental Science and a MSc in Environment and Development, alongside 8+ years of experience working in international development for the Department for International Development (now FCDO).
 Katie has focused her career on climate change mitigation and adaptation.
 Her current focus is on locally led adaptation, but she has had roles spanning policy development, programme management and she has also worked as a Ministerial Private Secretary.